Maggie Rose: Career

 In July 2017, Maggie Rose entered Starstruck Studios with her 13-piece band consisting of touring band members who have worked with Brothers Osborne, Kelly Clarkson and Steven Tyler and recorded a live album in one take without overdubs or vocal tuning.
 She began releasing digital 45s starting in October 2017, with the smoldering "Pull You Through" and the soulful ballad "Just Getting By".
 "Pull You Through" landed on Sirius XM radio's "The Highway Top 10".
 The digital 45 schedule continued with the March release of "It's You", a throwback soul ballad that contained elements of modern pop and R&B, reminiscent of Aretha Franklin.
 The third digital 45 released in May included "Hey Blondie", inspired by an interview with Debbie Harry showcasing a funk inspired rhythm section and rock and roll sound.

 Maggie Rose performed at the Bonnaroo Music Festival and the Chevy Breakout Stage at the 2018 CMA Fest and was highlighted by Rolling Stone in the categories of "Best of CMA Fest" and "Best Hippie Soul" performance.
 She performed at Spotify's CMA Headquarters for the opening of Blake Shelton's Ole Red during CMA Week.
 2018 CMT Awards landed Maggie Rose on several Best Dressed lists including E!

 Her performance at 2018 Bonnaroo Art and Music Festival was a deemed a "can't miss" and was considered one of the highlights at the 2018 music festival.
 She followed up Bonnaroo by an appearance at the Cannes Lions International Festival of Creativity in France and signing the first-ever joint venture publishing agreement between pop music's Prescription Songs and Nashville-based SeaGayle Music.

 Land O'Lakes partnered with Maggie Rose and Grammy-winning songwriter Liz Rose to rewrite "Old MacDonald Had a Farm" for a national ad campaign highlighting female farmers.
 The ad campaign launched on Women's Equality Day, August 26, 2018.

 In September 2018, Maggie Rose released the LP, Change The Whole Thing with headlining tour dates in Hollywood, Dallas, Atlanta, and Nashville.
 Rolling Stone included the album as a "Must Have" alongside albums by Prince and Macy Gray and stated it "positions Rose as a gifted and versatile pop-soul belter" in the vein of Bonnie Raitt and Joe Cocker's Mad Dogs and Englishmen.

 In September 2018, she made her 50th Grand Ole Opry appearance with Jeannie Seely making the introduction.

 In 2021, Rose released Have a Seat, a departure from her country sound to the soul/R&B genre.

 In 2023, Rose signed with Big Loud.
 Her first studio album with the label (fourth overall), No One Gets Out Alive, was released on April 5, 2024.

+On August 14, 2026, Rose released Half Moon with One Riot Records.